Jamal Sellami

-Jamal Sellami (جَمَال السَّلَامِيّ; born 6 October 1970) is a Moroccan professional football manager and former player who currently coaches the Jordan national football team.
+Jamal Sellami (جَمَال السَّلَامِيّ; born 6 October 1970) is a Moroccan professional football manager and former player.

 Playing career

 A midfielder, Sellami played for several clubs, including Olympique Casablanca, Raja Casablanca, Maghreb Fez and Beşiktaş in Turkey.

 He played for the Morocco national team and was a participant at the 1998 FIFA World Cup.

 Coaching career

 Sellami was the coach of the Moroccan club FUS Rabat.

 In June 2024, the Jordan Football Association announced that Sellami became the manager of the Jordan national team, after Hussein Ammouta, by signing a three-year contract.
 He led Jordan to finish as runners-up in Group B of the World Cup qualification third round, securing their first-ever participation in the 2026 FIFA World Cup.

+Personal life

+After the 2025 FIFA Arab Cup final loss to his native Morocco, Sellami announced that he was granted Jordanian citizenship by a royal decision from King Abdullah II.
+The decision was made in recognition of his significant contributions to Jordanian football, which include leading the national team to its first-ever World Cup qualification.